dmarmor/epichrome/README.md

 Also, a request: I'm not super thrilled with the name "MakeChromeSSB" so if you have any good ideas for a nice punchy name for the project, please open an [issue](https://github.com/dmarmor/osx-chrome-ssb-gui/issues/new "Issues") and let me know!

+See [CHANGELOG.md](https://github.com/dmarmor/osx-chrome-ssb-gui/blob/master/CHANGELOG.md "CHANGELOG") for the latest changes.

-## New in version 2.0.0
+## New in version 2.0

-Lot's of big and small changes in this version!
+Lots of big and small changes in this version!

 - SSBs will offer to optionally update themselves if they detect that a new version of MakeChromeSSB has been installed.
   - *Note for users of version 1.0.0: To get the new auto-update functionality, you'll need to use MakeChromeSSB 2.0.0 to re-create all your existing SSBs.
 Make sure to give the new app the exact same name as the old one to ensure that your profile information doesn't get lost (the simplest way to do that is just to navigate to the existing SSB in the first file selection dialog and overwrite it).
 Once you've recreated your SSBs, they will be able to auto-update themselves whenever you download future versions of MakeChromeSSB.*